Worldpay Group: Acquisitions

 On 21 December 2010, the UK division of Worldpay acquired Cardsave, one of the leading independent sales organisations distributing credit and debit card processing services to small retailers.

 In May 2011 Worldpay acquired Envoy Services Limited, a leading provider of alternative payment solutions to eCommerce merchants worldwide, for an undisclosed amount.

 In June 2013, Worldpay launched Worldpay Zinc, a mobile card processing terminal which connects to smart phones.

 In September 2013, Worldpay revealed it had acquired US payment processing company Century Payments.

 In 2014, Worldpay announced a definitive agreement to acquire SecureNet Payment Systems from private equity firm Sterling Partners.
 The acquisition was completed in December of that year.
-Following this acquisition, WorldPay announced that it would spend $10 million relocating its US headquarters to Atlanta.
+Following this acquisition, Worldpay announced that it would spend $10 million relocating its US headquarters to Atlanta.

 Operations

 The company provided payment services for mail order and Internet retailers, as well as point of sale transactions.
 Customers are a mix of multinational, multichannel retailers, with the majority being small business merchants.
-It also provided loans to small businesses.
+It also provided loans to small businesses through a partnership with Liberis, using card transaction data to underwrite financing for SMEs.

 In 2016, WorldPay presented its own IT platform, which enabled the company to process up to 20 times more transactions.
 This decision was a part of the process to separate WorldPay entirely from the Royal Bank of Scotland and their technology systems.